vbotka/ansible-freebsd-postinstall/docs/source/guide-installation.rst

 Installation
 ============

-The most convenient way how to install an Ansible role is to use :index:`Ansible Galaxy` CLI ``ansible-galaxy``.
+The most convenient way how to install an Ansible role is to use `Ansible Galaxy` CLI ``ansible-galaxy``.
 The utility comes with the standard Ansible package and provides the user with a simple interface to the Ansible Galaxy's services.
 For example, take a look at the current status of the role ::